How to Monitor Microsoft IIS with OpenTelemetry

 Step 2: Prerequisites and Authentication Credentials

-In the following example, we are using Google Cloud Operations as the destination.
+In the following example, we use Google Cloud Operations as the destination.
 However, OpenTelemtry offers exporters for many destinations.
 Check out the list of exporters here.

 Setting up Google Cloud exporter prerequisites: